 She comes to the seminar for a full day of kundalini yoga, half have never taken a yoga class before.
 We worked, laughed, sweated, cried, trusted, and existed.
 This old woman was so strong you would not believe it.
 When we did ego eradicator (holding the arm straight up and out at 60°) she was only one of 4 people who kept their arms up for the full 3 minutes.
 More than 12 people, could not hold the posture the full time.
 All the postures that required strength, she excelled.
 The postures that required flexibility, she struggled with, but she did not quit.
 She would adjust, rest, breath, and let go, until she could continue, always giving her best effort.
 It was so inspiring that I used her as an example for the others, all younger.
 The other students were inspired by her humble, determined and honest effort.

-Helga spoke to this woman some time after the course and reported that she has not stopped practicing the yoga and still feels elated, as if the course never ended.
+Helga spoke to this woman sometime after the course and reported that she has not stopped practicing the yoga she learned and feels elated, as if the course never ended.
 I have no idea what will happen, except to say that she has learned, with the help of the other students, along with her own effort, and a guiding light that I beamed, that life contains many possibilities, and she now knows that there are other choices for her life.